AuraFrameFxDev/AuraFrameFx-Alpha/README.md

 ### 2. **Context Chaining Across Devices**

-- Your AIâ€™s memory and personality persist across all your devices and sessionsâ€”no â€œresetâ€ between devices.
+- Your AIâ€™s memory and personality persist across all your devices and sessionsâ€”no â€œresetâ€ between devices.
 - Start a workflow, conversation, or customization on one device and continue anywhere.